sammcgrail/primeshare/readme.md

 # Share code between Biju and Sam

-- Use to share code across VMs, can navigate to https://github.com/sammcgrail/primeshare in VM and download file directly
+- Use to share code across VMs
+- Navigate to https://github.com/sammcgrail/primeshare in VM and download file directly

 ## Commit code locally and push to share it to the remote repo